Digital Security Training Resources for Security Trainers, Fall 2019 Edition

 Cooper Quintin (twitter.com/cooperq)

 matt mitchell (twitter.com/geminiimatt)

 Inspired by: A session and discussion at Aspiration Tech Dev Summit 2016

 First Published: November 18, 2016

-License: Digital Security training resources for security trainers, Winter 2016 Edition by Rachel Weidinger, Cooper Quintin, Martin Shelton, and matt mitchell is licensed under a Creative Commons Attribution 4.0 International License.
+License: Digital Security training resources for security trainers, Fall 2019 Edition by Rachel Weidinger, Cooper Quintin, Martin Shelton, and matt mitchell is licensed under a Creative Commons Attribution 4.0 International License.
 This license lets others distribute, remix, tweak, and build upon our work, even commercially, as long as they credit us for the original creation.
 This is the most accommodating Creative Commons license offered.

 The goal of this post is narrow: to provide resources to trainers focused on basic security hygiene, the digital equivalent of doing healthcare by teaching “hand washing.”

 We do not believe that security trainings will fix the political problems in the U.S. and elsewhere, and much of the advice in these guides depends on the good will of the U.S. government (e.g., legal access to strong encryption).
 However, we believe that operational security advice and digital security tools are still useful for protecting vulnerable communities from some real dangers they now face.

 - Toolkits that are up to date today